jebofponderworthy/windows-tools/README.md

 # ponderworthy-tools

 Some applets for Windows, courtesy of Ponderworthy folks and friends.
 Original site is https://notes.ponderworthy.com.
+All PowerShell applets require version 2.0 (Windows 7 default) or later.

 ## CATE: (C)lean (A)ll system and user profile (T)emp folders, (E)tcetera